Forschung am Lehrstuhl für Makroökonomik

 Staatsverschuldung

 When Interest Rates Go Low, Should Public Debt Go High?
-(Johannes Brumm, Xiangyu Feng, Laurence Kotlikoff, and Felix Kubler), working paper
+(Johannes Brumm, Xiangyu Feng, Laurence Kotlikoff, and Felix Kubler), American Economic Journal: Macroeconomics, forthcoming

 Are Deficits Free?
 (Johannes Brumm, Xiangyu Feng, Laurence Kotlikoff, and Felix Kubler), Journal of Public Economics, Volume 208, April 2022